wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! warning "Predecessors and changed behavior of the directive"
     In Wallarm node 3.4 and lower, role of this directive was performed by the `wallarm_instance` directive (now deprecated).

     In Wallarm node 3.6 this directive was used both for its main purpose described in this section and for specifying tenants in the multi-tenant nodes.
 Now the second role went away and transferred to the new [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.
+The first role remains unchanged.

+    When updating configuration you used for your filtering node of the version before 4.0:

+    * If you have any `wallarm_instance` used to set unique identifier of the protected application, just rename it to `wallarm_application`.
+    * If you have any `wallarm_application` used to set unique identifier of the tenant for the multi-tenant nodes, re-write configuration using the [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.

 Unique identifier of the protected application to be used in the Wallarm Cloud.
 The value can be a positive integer except for `0`.